stechtmann/BL2700/Command_Line_Phylogeny.md

 ```

 ### Visualize the tree
-Use WinSCP to transfer your file to your local computer and visualize on phylogeny.fr
+Use WinSCP or FileZilla to transfer your file to your local computer and visualize on phylogeny.fr

+To use these programs you will need to enter the following information.
+  - Server: colossus.it.mtu.edu
+  - Username: Your MTU username
+  - Password: Your MTU password
+  - Port: 22

 ## Construct a Maximum likelihood tree